 Well, thanks for that insincere flattery, coach, but no, we don’t know.
 We know you don’t know, either.
 In fact, nobody truly knows what’s in the heads and hearts of 17-year-old boys, including all of the 18-member freshman class announced Wednesday at Montlake.

-Some things can be known about their bodies — height, weight, strength, speed — but those same bodies are loaded with the world’s most unstable fuel — testosterone.
+Some things can be known about their bodies — height, weight, strength, speed — but those same bodies are loaded with the world’s most unstable fuel — testosterone, read for more info on the best testosterone booster around.

 Nevertheless, the college football culture looks at one website’s ranking of national recruiting classes, another website’s distinctions between five-star recruits and four-star recruits, yet another website’s forecasts for freshman impact, and believes all of this guesswork combines to mean something.
 It does not.